mc-unimi/epidemics-awareness-paper/code/README.txt

-Copyright (C) 2019 Samira Maghool and Marco Cremonini All files of this folder are part of the research project described in the paper titled "A multicomponent model of awareness for different categories of network epidemics", by Samira Maghool, Nahid Maleki-Jirsaraei, and Marco Cremonini [PONE-D-19-20285].
+Copyright (C) 2019 Samira Maghool and Marco Cremonini All files of this folder are part of the research project described in the paper titled "A multicomponent model of awareness for different categories of network epidemics", by Samira Maghool, Nahid Maleki-Jirsaraei, and Marco Cremonini.

 Our multiagent epidemic simulator is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.